sheetalrajkumariri/spring-ai-chatbot/README.md

 ## Conclusion

 This project demonstrates how to build a chatbot backend using Spring Boot and integrate it with a local LLM using Ollama.
-It provides a simple and scalable foundation for building AI-powered applications.
+It provides a scalable and cost-effective approach for building AI-powered applications without relying on external APIs.

 ---

-## Author

-Sheetal Singh